JMY22/COMP3000/README.md

 Datasets
 The datasets included in this repository are sourced from Kaggle and NOAA.
 Ensure to adhere to their respective licenses and usage agreements.

-Kaggle Dataset: [link-to-kaggle-dataset]
+Kaggle Dataset: Within dataset file in repository
-NOAA Dataset: [link-to-noaa-dataset]
+NOAA Dataset:

 Acknowledgments
 NOAA for providing the solar wind data.